technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   Indicating whether the request has returned successfully at least once.
 Useful to differentiate between "first load" and "refresh" in conjunction with `ObservableFunction.isPending`.
+This can be reset to false manually by calling `ObservableFunction.clear()` without arguments.

 ### isPending